ungdev/cassiopee-mobile/README.md

 - Second number will be incremented for an update with new functionality in the same year (add Plan for exemple few weeks before event)
 - Third number will be incremented for minor fix, text error or security patch

-## Developper Contact :100: :
+## Developper Contact :smirk: :

 - My Name is [Quentin Letellier](https://www.quentinletellier.fr), student at the [University of Technology of Troyes](https://www.utt.fr).
-You can contact me on [LinkedIn](https://www.linkedin.com/in/quentin-letellier/)
+You can contact me on [LinkedIn](https://www.linkedin.com/in/quentin-letellier/).